-Referred to as Polychlorinated Aromatic Hydrocarbons (PAHs).
-This screen verifies our seaweed is free of gasoline and oil residues coming from surface runoff or boats.
+Tested as Polycyclic Aromatic Hydrocarbons (PAHs).
+This screen verifies our seaweed is free of gasoline and oil combustion residues coming from surface runoff or boats.
 This testing is done annually and the results are posted below as PAH's.

 Following the 2011 Fukushima nuclear catastrophe, customers became concerned that even seaweed as far away from the disaster as Maine could have become contaminated, and we’ve been annually testing ever since.
 Test results can be found below.

 Testing is done every winter after the harvest has been dried and stored.
 We take care to collect composite samples representative of each species, growing area, and form (leaf or milled).
 We don’t test every single batch or product each year, but we do test a representative of every species and growing area.
 For example, we may test dulse flakes but not powdered dulse, because the two products come from the same species and area.
 In this case, test results for dulse flakes can be applied to the powdered form.